Find Trade Colleges

 82% Freshmen Loans

 There are 5,676 students at JWU Providence in total, 5,120 of which are undergraduates, and of those, 4,604 are full-time.
-The school has a student-to-faculty ratio of 15 to 1.
+It takes the average JWU Providence undergraduate about 4.1 years to complete their degree.

 Around 88% of students who apply get accepted.
-Of the accepted students, 33% are men and 67% are women.
+Around 33% of accepted students are men, and 67% are women.

-Roughly 82% of students at JWU Providence take out loans to pay for college.
-The typical student loan amount is $9,991 a year.
-The school reports a student loan default rate of 1.5% which is much lower than the average rate of 10.8%!
+82% of JWU Providence students take out loans to afford college costs.
+The average amount of student loans is $9,991 a year.
+The student loan default rate of 1.5% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $36,348 during the early-career years.